isomerpages/nparks-juronglake/_happenings/ArtsEverywhere@JLG/ArtsEverywhere@JLG: heART.md

 third_nav_title: ArtsEverywhere@JLG
 ---
 <h3><strong>Celebrating Wellness and Creativity in Nature</strong></h3>
-<p>Mark your calendars - the 2026 edition of Arts@JLG: heART will be happening
+<p>Mark your calendars - the 2026 edition of ArtsEverywhEere@JLG: heART will
-on <strong>13 and 14 June</strong>, in conjunction with National Family Festival and <a href="https://www.nparks.gov.sg/visit/parks/hortpark/activities/gardeners-day-out" rel="noopener nofollow" target="_blank">Gardeners' Day Out</a>!</p>
+be happening on <strong>13 and 14 June</strong>, in conjunction with National Family Festival and <a href="https://www.nparks.gov.sg/visit/parks/hortpark/activities/gardeners-day-out" rel="noopener nofollow" target="_blank">Gardeners' Day Out</a>!</p>
-<p>Arts@JLG: heART&nbsp;is a family-friendly festival intertwining arts and
+<p>ArtsEverywhere@JLG: heART&nbsp;is a family-friendly festival intertwining
-nature, to bring you a marketplace, workshops, and other activities that nurture physical, mental, and emotional well-being.</p>
+arts and nature, to bring you a marketplace, workshops, and other activities that nurture physical, mental, and emotional well-being.</p>
 <p>We invite you to explore your relationship with art and personal well-being,
 while cultivating inner peace and mindfulness through creative expression and wellness activities amidst the serene beauty of Jurong Lake Gardens.</p>